 Achieve early detection with standard recording format.

-Centrifuge at low temperature (approximately 4°C) using MDX-310.
+Centrifugation at low temperature (approximately 4°C) using the MDX-310.

-Pre-temp pre-cooling and soft braking minimize damage.
-Temperature, rotation speed, and time are standardized in SOP to maintain separation quality and activity.
+Pre-cooling and soft brake minimize damage.
+Temperature, rotation speed, and time are standardized according to SOP to maintain separation quality and activity.

 Improve the purity of MSCs (CD73+/CD90+/CD105+, etc.).
 Animal-derived component-free beads are used, and antibody concentration, time, and temperature are standardized to ensure safety and traceability.

-Cell count and viability were assessed using an automated counter at three time points (after isolation, after passaging, and before and after commercialization).
+Cell count and viability are evaluated using an automated counter at three points in time (after isolation, after subculture, and before and after commercialization).

-Quality and reproducibility are guaranteed based on a survival rate of 92% or higher.
+Quality and reproducibility are guaranteed based on a viability of 92% or higher.

 NanoSight analyzes particle size distribution, concentration, and zeta potential to evaluate secretory capacity and manufacturing process stability, strengthening the scientific basis for regenerative medicine.